nanhao/easy_aop/README.md

 With codes above, we put the log aspect in a single place, writing log() only once.
 EasyAop::add_advice() will magically attach it to the beginning of method1 and method2.
 By this way, we gain at least two advantages:
 - We extract the aspect, making it easier to maintain.
-- We keep the main logic of methods clean, which also make them easier to maintain.
+- We keep the main logic of methods clean, which also makes them easier to maintain.

 Logging is only one typical aspect.
 Other common aspects include access control, statistics and so on.